abhi-verma/Freelance_Web_Development/README.md

 # Front End Development
 The repository contains some of my early work as a freelance web developer for various clients.
-The websites were created primary using HTML, CSS and Bootstrap framework.
+The websites were created primarily using HTML, CSS and Bootstrap framework.